w3c/wai-about-wai/_about/translating/getting-started-translating.md

 [Introduction to GitHub {% include_cached external.html %}](https://github.com/skills/introduction-to-github).
 - Then, for more specific guidance during the translation process, you can deep dive with our [Using Github]({{ "/about/translating/guides/using-github/" | relative_url }}) guide.

-If you are not comfortable with GitHub, tell us by email and we will send you a zipped package containing a subset of the files.

 {::nomarkdown}
 {% include box.html type="start" title="Important note" class="simple" %}